ioannou-nikos/finance/README.md

-This is a sample README.md fiile with no markdown.
-I will come back to this later.
+Finance is a project where I'm making some work with financial data from my organization.
+Basically is more about learning some pandas so I can use it to work.'